-Our company is run by Co-CEO’s Jordan Kurzweil and James Luria.
-They have been defining digital media since 1995, and together have launched hundreds of websites and produced terabytes of digital content for clients and major media companies.
+Our company is lead by Co-CEO’s Jordan Kurzweil and James Luria.
+They have been defining digital media since 1995, and together have launched hundreds of websites and produced terabytes of content for brands and major media companies.

 |» Movie News and Information

 » Business News